Creating and Switching Branches in Git

 1. Why Branches Exist (Mental Model)

-) branch as the published history of your project.
+Think of the main (or master) branch as the published history of your project.
 A branch is simply a movable pointer to a commit.
 When you create a new branch, you are saying: “From this point in history, I want to start a new line of work.”
 Nothing is copied; Git just creates a lightweight reference.

 Key ideas: